ratijalalishvili/AIBubbleKit/README.md

 # AIBubbleKit

 A comprehensive iOS framework for embedding AI assistants with floating bubble UI into your apps.
-AIBubbleKit provides a modern, draggable chat interface with support for text and voice interactions, function calling, and extensive customization options.
+AIBubbleKit provides a modern, draggable chat interface with support for text interactions, function calling, and extensive customization options.

 ## Features

 - 🫧 **Floating Bubble UI** - Draggable, expandable chat interface that doesn't interfere with your app's main UI
-- 💬 **Text & Voice Chat** - Support for both text messages and voice interactions with speech recognition
+- 💬 **Text Chat** - Support for text messages
+- 🎯 **Intent-Aware Navigation** - AI can navigate to specific features within your app based on user intent
 - 🔧 **Function Calling** - AI can call functions to perform tasks like creating reminders or searching knowledge
 - 🎨 **Highly Customizable** - Extensive configuration options for behavior, appearance, and functionality
 - 🔒 **Privacy-First** - On-device processing with configurable data handling and PII policies